skybrian/repeat-test/docs/2_generating_examples.md

 [^3]: Yes, this implies that empty Arbitraries are not allowed in `repeat-test`.
     Other property-testing libraries have Arbitraries that work differently.

-[^4]: Unlike, say, throwing an LLM at the problem.

-[^5]: This is because it picks examples blindly.
+[^4]: This is because it picks examples blindly.
 There are fuzz-testing
     libraries that are much better at finding rare bugs.